tripzilch/config/README.md

 # config

-collection of configuration files and notes
+the nuts and bolts on notes and builds

+the moon is visible because the sun is on fire